open5e/open5e/source/monsters/tome-of-beasts/T/tosculi/tosculi-hive-queen.rst

-**Stinger.** *Melee Weapon Attack:* +12 to hit, reach 5 ft., one creature. *Hit:* 10 (1d6 + 7) piercing damage, and the target must succeed on a DC 18 Constitution saving throw or be paralyzed for 1 minute.
+**Stinger.** *Melee Weapon Attack:* +12 to hit, reach 5 ft., one creature. *Hit:* 10 (1d6 + 7) piercing damage, and the target must succeed on a DC 18 Constitution saving throw or be :ref:`srd:paralyzed` for 1 minute.
 A paralyzed target repeats the saving throw at the end of each of its turns, ending the effect on itself on a success.

 **Glitter Dust.** The hive-queen produces a cloud of glittering golden particles in a 30-foot radius.
-Each creature that is not a tosculi in the area must succeed on a DC 18 Constitution saving throw or be blinded for 1 minute.
+Each creature that is not a tosculi in the area must succeed on a DC 18 Constitution saving throw or be :ref:`srd:blinded` for 1 minute.
 A blinded creature repeats the saving throw at the end of each of its turns, ending the effect on itself on a success.

 **Implant Egg.** The hive-queen implants an egg into an incapacitated creature within 5 feet of her that is neither undead nor a construct.
-Until the egg hatches or is removed, the creature is poisoned, paralyzed, and does not need to eat or drink.
+Until the egg hatches or is removed, the creature is :ref:`srd:poisoned`, :ref:`srd:paralyzed`, and does not need to eat or drink.
 The egg hatches in 1d6 weeks, and the larval tosculi kills the host creature.
 The implanted egg can be removed with a successful DC 20 Wisdom (Medicine) check or by a spell or